 Two updates were made to the Solar System object search module of the Scan/Frame pipeline for NEOWISE data processing:

 N.B. - Solar system objects that were discovered after the epoch of the orbital elements file used in NEOWISE data processing but that were within the field of view of a particular NEOWISE Single-exposure will not be listed in the KSSOPAL.
-This will include the first observation epochs for NEOWISE discoveries.
+As a result, the KSSOPAL is very inhomogeneous in the sense that the number of solar system objects available increased significantly with time during the Reactivation survey.
+This also means that the first observation epochs for NEOWISE discoveries will not be included in the KSSOPAL.
 It is possible to search for observations that covered the position of such objects, or to perform general precovery searches using the Moving (or Solar System) Object search capabilities in the NASA/IPAC Infrared Science Archive Catalog Query Engine or WISE/NEOWISE Image Service.